kashmir54/kashmir54.github.io/_ctfs/VishwaCTF2022/index.md

 ?>
 ```

 So more than web this is a reversing challenge.
-Therefore I reverse it (in Python3, I just hate PHP):
+Therefore, I reverse it (in Python3, I just hate PHP):

 ```python
 strkey = '576e78697e65445c4a7c8033766770357c3960377460357360703a6f6982'